-Dr. Alex Hayashi is a freelance oboist currently based in the Las Vegas area.
+Dr. Alex Hayashi is Instructor of Oboe at Western Michigan University.
 Originally from Honolulu, Hawaii, Alex attended the University of Nevada, Las Vegas and earned his BM in Oboe Performance (2011).
 He went on to the University of Michigan, where he obtained his MM (2013) and his DMA (2016), both in oboe performance.

 An avid teacher, Alex has instructed students ranging from beginner to advanced.
 Alex's students have consistently placed into top chairs all-state orchestras, bands, and youth orchestras in Michigan and Nevada, earned Superior ratings in solo and ensemble festivals, and has been accepted into summer programs including the Brevard Music Center High School Program, the University of Michigan MPulse Oboe Institute, and Blue Lake Fine Arts Camp.
 Additionally, his students have been accepted into competitive music programs, including the Eastman School of Music, University of Michigan, University of Texas - Austin, and University of Southern California.
 During the summers, he conducts lessons and masterclasses in Japan, most recently working with students in Kyushu (Southwestern part of Japan).
 Alex also serves as Oboe and Winds Faculty at the Clear Creek Music Festival, and has worked as Assistant Instructor at the U-M MPulse Oboe Institute and Clinician at Hawaii Youth Symphony Pacific Music Institute.